otatro23/gen_711_final_project/README.md

 This is the Basic Local Alignment and Search Tool.
 This is a powerful program that allows you to "blast" (or search for) a specific sequence in a reference sequence.
 For This project, BLAST helped identify the species.
 It takes the contigs.fasta file from SPAdes and outputs a megablast file that contains the contigs and information about them such as which species they are from.
 I used a pre-written script called blob_blast.sh on UNH's ron teaching server to call BLAST.

 **BWA**
 Burrow's Wheeler Aligner is a program used to align reads to reference sequences.
 In this case, I mapped the reads onto the de novo assembly.
-BWA can be used for many different purposes, sucha s identifying SNPs between a sample and reference.
-The input to this program is the contigs.fasta file from SPAdes, and the forward and reverse reads, and it outputs a .bam file.
+BWA can be used for many different purposes, such as identifying SNPs between a sample and reference.
+The input to this program is the contigs.fasta file from SPAdes, and the forward and reverse reads, and it outputs a .sam file.

 **Samtools**
 Samtools is a program that allows conversion between sam, bam and cram files, allows you to sort and index files, and calculates statistics and quality checks.
-I used samtools to remove reads that did not match to the assembly, convert the .bam to a .sam, and sort and index the .bam.
+I used samtools to remove reads that did not match to the assembly, convert the .sam to a .bam, and sort and index the .bam.

 **Bedtools**
 Bedtools can also be used for many different things, but I used it to make coverage tables from the sorted and indexed .bam.
 I used these tables to create the coverage histograms in Figure 2.